-The non-Golden Visa process is different what you are entitled to will depend on what type of Visa is applied for.
+The non-Golden Visa process is different and what you are entitled to will depend on what type of Visa is applied for.

-How long does the visa last for?
+How long does a Golden Visa scheme visa last for?

-On the Golden Visa Scheme the initial Visa is for a period of 2 years.
+On the Golden Visa Scheme, the initial Visa is for a period of 2 years.
 It can be renewed every two years for a further 2 years after that (providing that you still comply with the requirements).

 After 5 years it will be possible to apply for a permanent Visa.
 This permanent Visa entitles you to do more than the initial Visa in that you are entitled to work in the country and are entitled to use the healthcare system.
 You also no longer need to keep the investment that you initially made.

 After 10 years it will be possible to apply for Spanish Nationality should you wish to.
 This will mean that you are entitled to all the things that you would be entitled to as if you were Spanish.
 Clearly not everybody will want to go for this final step and may wish to keep their own Nationality but stay with the Spanish residency visa.

 The Visa is reliant on the requirements for the Visa still being in place during the time that the Visa is valid.
 That is to say that, for example, if you invest in Spanish property to obtain a visa you must keep over €500,000 invested in property during the duration of the visa.
 You cannot simply invest in Spain to get the Visa and then withdraw your investment once the Visa has been obtained.